nmwsharp/geometry-central/docs/docs/surface/intrinsic_triangulations/integer_coordinates.md

 - **Performance.** Integer coordinates may be moderately more expensive in terms of runtime than signposts (although both are often on the order of milliseconds).
 Some operations, such as tracing out a single edge of the intrinsic triangulation, are only implemented by first extracting the entire common subdivision, which has some overhead.

+!!! warning "Not yet implemented"

+    The methods `equivalentPointOnIntrinsic()` and `splitEdge()` from `IntrinsicTriangulation` are not yet implemented for the integer coordinates representation.
+For `splitEdge()`, an alternate version is provided which returns a vertex instead.

 ### Constructors

 ??? func "`#!cpp IntegerCoordinatesIntrinsicTriangulation::IntegerCoordinatesIntrinsicTriangulation(ManifoldSurfaceMesh& mesh, IntrinsicGeometryInterface& inputGeom, double mollifyEPS=1e-5)`"